Seminole County May 12, 2026

 Questions worth asking

-- Contract Rescission: What factors led to the rescission of the water treatment plant management bid, and how will those services be managed moving forward?
+• Water treatment contract rescission: Why is the district rescinding the water treatment plant management services bid award, and how will those services be managed moving forward?

 Signals to notice